alex02/custom-fields-snapshots/readme.txt

 == How to Use ==

-1. Go to the 'Field Snapshots' menu in your WordPress admin panel
+1. Navigate to the 'Field Snapshots' menu in your WordPress admin panel.
-2. Select the field groups, post types, options, and specific posts you want to export
+2. Select the field groups, post types, options, specific posts, users, or user roles you want to export.
-3. Click 'Export Snapshot' to download a JSON file of your data
+3. Click 'Export Snapshot' to download a JSON file of your data.
-4. To import, upload the JSON file and click 'Import Snapshot'
+4. To import, upload the JSON file and click 'Import Snapshot'.

 == Frequently Asked Questions ==

-= Does this plugin work with the free version of ACF? =
+= Which ACF versions are compatible with the plugin? =

-Yes, Custom Fields Snapshots works with both the free version of Advanced Custom Fields and ACF Pro.
+Custom Fields Snapshots is compatible with both ACF Free and ACF Pro.
+While the plugin should work with versions prior to 5.0, as it relies on core ACF functions, it's recommended to use the latest version of ACF for optimal performance, security, and compatibility.

+The plugin is regularly tested with the latest ACF versions to ensure continued compatibility.
+If you're using an older ACF version (prior to 5.0), the plugin should still function correctly with your setup.

+If you encounter any compatibility issues, please don't hesitate to reach out for support.

 = Can I export data from one site and import it to another? =